hbc/NGS_Data_Analysis_Course/sessionV/lessons/06_differential_peaks.md

 * `--d1, --d2`: Sequencing depth (# of non-redundant reads in million) for each sample

 ### Setting up

-Login to Orchestra and start up an interactive session:

-	$ bsub -Is -q interactive bash

-Navigate to the `chipseq` directory we have been working in:

-	$ cd ~/ngs_course/chipseq

 Make a directory for the ouput generated from `bdgdiff`: